 Rosemary Mashed Potatoes Recipe

-- 2 pounds Yukon gold potatoes cut into chunks
+- 2 pounds Yukon gold potatoes peeled and cut into chunks

 - 1 tablespoon salt